 A versatile and passionate performer and educator, Abigail Walsh is an Applied Music Specialist at the University of Illinois Springfield and the flute instructor at Illinois College.
-She also teaches at the Flute by the Sea Masterclass in Matunuck RI and performs with pianist Dr. Pei-I Wang in Music Wall Duo and with the Central Illinois Woodwind Quintet.
+She is a substitute musician with the Illinois Symphony Orchestra, teaches at the Flute by the Sea Masterclass in Matunuck RI and performs with pianist Dr. Pei-I Wang in Music Wall Duo and with the Central Illinois Woodwind Quintet.

 Prior to her Illinois positions she held the Principal Flute position in Hartford Opera Theater, the Ottumwa Symphony Orchestra and the Oskaloosa Symphony.
 Dr. Walsh has also been a faculty member at the Hartt School, the Hartt School Community Division and the Ethel Walker School, as well as the flute teaching assistant at the University of Iowa.
 She has been the flute faculty artist at the Five Seasons Chamber Music Festival, Hartt High School Intensive Instrumental Workshop, and the Western Illinois University’s Summer Music Institute.

 Abigail holds Doctor of Musical Arts and Master of Music degrees from the University of Hartford, the Hartt School, where she studied with Janet Arms and John Wion.
 She received her Bachelor of Music degree from the University of Iowa while studying with Tamara Thweatt, Robert Dick, and Tadeu Coelho.
 Other primary teachers include Betty Bang Mather and her late step-mother, first flute teacher and mentor, Margaret Linnan Kegel.